RAV10K1/lambdata-DSPT6/README.md

 # lambdata-DSPT6
-A home for my lecture work.
+A couple of basic functions for lecture work.

-## InstalTlation
+## Installation

-TODO
+Use the following command to install the package.

+pip install -i https://test.pypi.org/simple/ lambdata-dspt6-rkt

 ## Usage

-TODO
+Checks dataframe for null values and performs test/train/val split for machine learning tasks.